The Insolvency Review: Saudi Arabia

 The Law does not specify what the authorised body is for each of the above.
 However, we would expect that in the case of banks, for example, the authorised body would be the Saudi Arabian Monetary Authority, which regulates and supervises financial institutions in Saudi Arabia.
 The authorised body must give its permission within 30 days.
 If it fails to respond with approval within this time frame, its silence will be considered acceptance and approval.
 Once an entity acquires the required permission, it can apply for the appropriate insolvency procedure and proceed through the stages in the same way as the beneficiaries of the bankruptcy procedure.

-The covid-19 global pandemic has already had an effect on the Saudi economy.
-The Saudi economy is facing obstacles because of curtailed oil production, and the non-oil private sector has also been effected.
-The economy is expected to contract by 4.7 per cent in 2021, though some recovery growth is anticipated in 2021.2 The Saudi Arabian economy shrank 1 per cent in the first quarter of 2020, representing the third straight quarter of contraction.3 Also, amidst the pandemic, the country is experiencing faster increases in unemployment and declines in business activity and new work.4 In June 2020, Saudi Arabia's inflation rate decreased to 0.5 per cent prior to a tripling of VAT on 1 July 2020.
+Since the implementation of the Bankruptcy Law and its Implementing Regulations, and in light of the severe economic effects of the covid-19 global pandemic on the Saudi economy, the Saudi economy has faced numerous obstacles such as curtailed oil production, and the non-oil private sector has also been affected.
+The economy of Saudi Arabia has been severely affected, which in turn has significantly resulted in financial difficulties for all private entities across many economic sectors.
+Nevertheless, some recovery growth has been achieved in 2021, as anticipated.2 The Saudi Arabian economy shrank 1 per cent in the first quarter of 2020, representing the third straight quarter of contraction.3 Also, amidst the pandemic, the country is experiencing faster increases in unemployment and declines in business activity and new work.4 In June 2020, Saudi Arabia's inflation rate decreased to 0.5 per cent prior to a tripling of VAT on 1 July 2020.
 The 0.5 per cent inflation represents the lowest inflation rate since deflation ended, reflecting in the slowing of prices for certain goods and services as well as falling costs for many items.5

 In response to the economic downturn caused by the pandemic, the Saudi Arabian government has implemented several support packages for the private sector totaling nearly US$61 billion.
 The packages include: